bioinfoUQAM/mirLibSpark/README.md

 Step 5: run descriptions are shown in `stdout`.
 When the run is done, find the reports in `output` folder.
-The name of the report folder looks like this: `local-1541850897436`.
+The name of the report folder looks like this: `local-0000000000000`.
 The description of the report files is listed in the end of this manual.

 ### Demonstration of differential analysis.
 This analysis requires users to define the `Experiment-Control` pairs.

 Step 1: put two or more files in `input` folder.
+Make sure that no other file is located in `input` folder.
-Assume you are in the root folder of the `project`.
+Assume you are in the `src` folder of the `project`.
 Use demo files as an example.
 ```
 rm -fr ../input/*
 cp ../input_samples/library_a_len1.txt ../input